a2stuff/a2d/res/notes/testplan.md

 * Run Apple > Calculator.
 Drag Calculator window over a volume icon.
 Then drag calculator to the bottom of the screen so that only the title bar is visible.
 Verify that volume icon redraws properly.

 * Run Apple > Calculator.
 Drag Calculator window to bottom of screen so only title bar is visible.
 Type numbers on the keyboard.
 Verify no numbers are painted on screen.
+Drag window back up.
+Verify the typed numbers were input.

 * Configure a system with a realtime clock.
 Launch DeskTop.
 Run the Date and Time desk accessory.
 Press Escape key.
 Verify the desk accessory exits.
 Repeat with the Return key.